Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 014 : July 23 , 2018

 **Today's Progress** :  Wrote a medium article about common regression algorithms.
-Coded and visualized a simple and complex Sinusoid.
+Coded and visualized a DFT, simple and complex Sinusoid.

 **Thoughts** : I am learning more new things and my knowledge is getting wider.